-Office Hours: Tuesdays and Fridays 2:35 to 3:30 p.m., or by appointment, Henry Hicks, Room
+Office Hours: Wednesdays 1:00 to 2:00 p.m., Thursdays 11:00 a.m. to noon, or by appointment,

+Henry Hicks, Room 358

 E-mail: anders.hayden@dal.ca

 Tel: 902-494-6602

 Course Description

 This course examines the interactions between politics and climate change, including the emerging political responses that aim to limit greenhouse gas emissions and stabilize the climate as well as the impacts of a changing climate on political life.
 Among the key questions we will consider throughout the course: What are the key sources of disagreement in the political debate over how to respond to climate change?
 What does climate change mean for various political, social, and economic projects?
 What could be done politically to enable stronger responses to the challenge of climate change?